WCHL (AM): History

+WCHL played Top 40 music, and later adult contemporary before going to a news/talk format in the early 1990s.

 In 1997, The Village Companies (now Vilcom) sold WCHL to the Raleigh-based Curtis Media Group for $400,000.
 Curtis moved WCHL's operations to the WDNC studios at the Durham Bulls Athletic Park.
 It ended the highly acclaimed local news and community-driven talk for an automated adult standards and oldies format, limited news and a simulcast morning show with co-located WDNC.
 However, in 2002, Vilcom regained control of its former property's sales and programming under a local marketing agreement (LMA).
 Vilcom moved the station back to Chapel Hill and returned the station's format to local news and talk on November 25, 2002, just two months before the station celebrated its 50th anniversary in 2003.
 In June 2004, Vilcom bought the station back from Curtis Media Group for $775,000.

 Vilcom's longtime owner, Jim Heavner, sold a minority stake in WCHL to Barry Leffler, former president of WNCN in Raleigh, in late 2009.
 By this time WCHL had a progressive talk format, using programming from Air America.
 Leffler became the station's CEO and managing partner.
 Heavner remained as chairman.
 Under Leffler, WCHL added more local news, an FM signal, and the Chapelboro web site.

 On January 21, 2010, WCHL's network Air America filed for Chapter 7 bankruptcy and ceased live programming the same night.
 Reruns of Air America's programming continued to air until Monday, January 25 at 9 p.m..